 prescription-based generic pharmaceuticals manufacturers in the

-December 31, 2012.
-The company's pharmaceuticals product line
+However, the company's pharmaceuticals product line faces stiff

 Johnson & Johnson